 If you’re looking for a way to add hands-on activities to your lesson plans, geography is the perfect subject to start with, especially if you have visual kids.
 To begin, let your middle schooler spend some time looking through an atlas.

-An atlas is a collection of maps.
-According to my geography loving children, however, atlases are much MORE than just books filled with pages of basic maps.
+The most simple definition is that an atlas is a collection of maps.
+However, atlases are much MORE than just books filled with pages of basic maps.

 Historical atlases can help show changes to country boundaries over time or the movement of troops in battles.
 Our atlases of the United States help compare land formations and natural resources from different regions of the country using a variety of photos and graphics.
 Since my kids are big fans of maps we always include map work in our history and current events studies.

 Create Your Own Atlas